For specification limits to be applied during measurement entry, the corresponding specification must be selected for the sample.

 Value < 3 OR > 5

-Select the color in which values are displayed that do not correspond to the target value (red by default).
+Select the color in which values that do not meet the specification limit should be displayed (red by default).
+This enables quick visual detection of deviations.

-Check the checkbox "show this rule in report" to display target values together with measured values in reports.
+Check the checkbox show this rule in report to display the specification limits together with the measured values in reports.

-After saving, you can add additional target values for the same parameter:
+After saving, you can add additional specification limits for the same parameter if needed:

 General information